StylishThemes/GitHub-Commit-Limit/README.md

 ### Version 1.2.0 (11/7/2016)

 * Removed the "normal" input background color.
 It now sets the initial part of the gradient as a transparent background.
+See [GitHub Dark issue #429](https://github.com/StylishThemes/GitHub-Dark/issues/429).

 ### Version 1.1.0 (8/5/2016)